Gai Assulin: Later career

 On 11 July 2012, Assulin signed a one-year deal with recently relegated Racing de Santander.
 Six days later, he was introduced as a player in a press conference.
 On the opening game of the season on 19 August, he made his debut in a 1–0 loss against Las Palmas; he soon scored his first goal, on 15 September, in a 3–0 win over Recreativo de Huelva, giving the club their first win of the campaign.

 On 5 July 2013, Assulin signed a three-year deal with Granada CF, being immediately loaned to Segunda División's Hércules CF in a season-long deal.
 He appeared regularly for the Valencian outfit, which were relegated after finishing dead last.
 In his second game, a goalless draw at CD Tenerife on 25 August, he was sent off for kicking out at Carlos Ruiz.

 On 15 August 2014, Assulin signed a two-year deal with RCD Mallorca, also in the second level.

 In October 2015, free agent Assulin trialled with Rangers of the Scottish Championship; Manager Mark Warburton was not sufficiently impressed to offer him a contract.
 After a brief spell at Hapoel Tel Aviv – his first experience of the Israeli Premier League – he went back to Spain to sign for CE Sabadell FC in the third tier on 10 August 2016.
 He departed the Catalan club in January 2018 after his contract was terminated by mutual consent.

 On 13 February 2018, Kazakhstan Premier League side FC Kairat announced the signing of Assulin on a two-year contract.
 On 30 March, it was cancelled by mutual consent.

 On 26 September 2019, Assulin signed a two-year contract with Liga I club Politehnica Iași.

 On 13 February 2021, he was announced as a new player for Italy's Serie D club Crema.
 He left the club by the end of the season.

 International career

-Assulin was called up by the Israeli national football team for their friendly match against Chile on March 26, 2008.
+Assulin was called up by the Israel national team for their friendly match against Chile on March 26, 2008.
 He debuted for Israel as a substitute in the 78th minute of the friendly, 14 days before his 17th birthday.
 By playing in this match, he broke Ben Sahar's record for youngest national team debut by 195 days.
 He went on to represent the Israeli under-21 national team in preparation at the 2013 UEFA European Under-21 Football Championship, hosted in the country.